Tag

 If you’re buying a new PC, you’re almost certainly going to get it with Windows 11 included, so if you don’t want to buy a Windows license and don’t have an upgradeable PC, this might be the best way.
 Alternatively, you can look for Windows 10 PCs and use their valid key to update to Windows 11 for free using the above methods.

-Unfortunately, you can’t update from or straight to Windows 11, but if you have an older system with a valid key, you can always upgrade to Windows 10 first.
+Unfortunately, you can’t update from Windows 8 or Windows 7 straight to Windows 11, but if you have an older system with a valid key, you can always upgrade to Windows 10 first.
 Follow these steps on downloading Windows 10 for free, then see if you can update to Windows 11 for free afterwards.

 How to download Windows 10 for free